What is included with Amazon Prime?

 Amazon Instant Video streaming with access to thousands of shows and movies across multiple devices and computers

-Borrowing from the Kindle eBook library if you own a Kindle E-reader or Fire tablet
+The Kindle eBook library, which lets you borrow books for your Kindle E-reader or Fire tablet

 Prime Music, an ad-free music streaming service that can be used on computers, tablets and phones

 30 minute early access to Lightning Deals, which are time limited special offers on a range of products